Willy Brandt (1913-1992) – German statesman and politician.

-Willy Brandt was born Herbrt Ernst Carl Frahm in Lubeck, 18 December 1913.
+Willy Brandt was born Herbert Ernst Carl Frahm in Lubeck, 18 December 1913.
 He never met his father, but was brought up by his Mother and other relatives.
 During the time of the Great Depression, Brandt became radicalised by politics.
 In particular, his grandfather – a passionate member of the SDP encouraged Brandt’s left-wing political convictions.
-Brandt joined the Social Democratic Party in 1929, but a year later left the SPD to join the more left wing (but Non Communist) Socialist Workers Party (SAP).
+Brandt joined the Social Democratic Party in 1929, but a year later left the SPD to join the more left-wing (but Non-Communist) Socialist Workers Party (SAP).
 Brandt was disgusted with the SDP’s compromises and attempts to accommodate the growing power of the Nazi party.

 The early 1930s was a time of great political polarisation in Germany.
 With unemployment rising to 6 million, the electorate increasingly turned to the charismatic fascist leader Adolf Hitler.
 The Socialist Workers Party remained a small electoral force, but Brandt became a committed activist.
 After finishing his final exams (Abitur) in 1932 began work as an apprentice at a shipbroker in Lubeck.

 In 1933, Hitler and the Nazi party became the largest political party and began to assume full dictatorial power.
 The Nazi’s almost immediately began rounding up their political opponents.
 Fearing for this safety, and being pursued by the Gestapo, Brandt used his connections at the port of Lubeck to escape to Norway.
 It was during his escape that he first took the pseudonym Willy Brandt.

 In Norway, he continued his pursuit of Socialist ideals.
 In 1934, he took a key part in the founding of the idealistic and Socialist – International Bureau of Revolutionary Youth Organizations.